Arlington, TX Postnuptial Agreement Lawyer

 While postnuptial agreements are binding in Texas, their enforceability could be challenged under specific circumstances.
 For example, one requirement is that both spouses voluntarily signed the contract.
 Establishing that one spouse was coerced, uninformed, or otherwise misled into signing could render the entire postnuptial agreement invalid.
 Additionally, all property must have been fairly and reasonably disclosed, by failing to divulge all financial assets and property, one spouse could make the postnuptial agreement unenforceable.
 By retaining the services of our experienced Arlington postnuptial attorney, you can avoid many of the obstacles that could harm the effectiveness of your partition contract.

-Call Our Arlington, TX Postnuptial Agreement Lawyer for a Free Consultation
+Call Our Arlington, TX Postnuptial Agreement Lawyer for a Confidential Consultation